-I never checked who this princess was, but she must have been a nice princess since, in one particular primary school year, we were seven Louise in the same class.
+It's only recently that I checked who this princess was.
+She could have been the artistic Princess Louise, Queen Victoria's sixth child who died on December 3, the same day I was born.
+She certainly was a much loved princess since, in one particular primary school year, we were seven Louise in the same class.

-I still have very pleasant memories from my first school years at l'École des Saints-Martyrs-Canadiens in Ahuntsic-Cartierville and from the Gabriel-Lalemant park nearby where all the local kids gathered and played.
+I still have very pleasant memories from my first school years at l'École des Saints-Martyrs-Canadiens in Ahuntsic-Cartierville as well as from the Gabriel-Lalemant park nearby where all the local kids gathered and played.

 The school and the park are still located near Parthenais and Sauvé and still have good reputations.
 So does the Collège Esther-Blondin where my father sent me.

 I loved the experience.
-The fashion industry is fascinating for many reasons including the talents and the dedication of our fashion designers.
+The fashion industry is fascinating for many reasons including our strong interest for the artistic talents of our fashion designers.
 The adventure lasted eight years and gave me the opportunity to profit from the local life style and surroundings.

 It also enabled me to extend my knowledge in retail sales, local store marketing, local designers, buying methods, selling techniques, customer care and bookkeeping.

 I came back to Montreal and eventually joined a Service d'aide à l'exportation (SAE) as commissioner where I contributed to the development of the East part of Montreal.

 At the SAE I developed services adapted to the requirements of Small and Medium Enterprises (SMEs) wishing to sell their products and services to foreign countries, mostly to United States, our closest neighbours.

 Nowadays, Quebec's most significant export destinations are United States, followed by Europe and then Asia, services first and then products.